MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

    -  the cooler output data can be found in **"*/your/extracted/location*/Signature-main/Pipeline/Demo"**
    -  the data will be processed in **"trans"** for a **"1vsAll"** approach at a resolution of **"1000000"** (i.e. **"1MB"**)

-Note: the above information from step 5 can be seen filled-in in an exmaple script (/.../Signature-main/Pipeline/LWLR/batch_create_signature_files_DemoExample.sh)
+Note: the above information from step 5 can be seen filled-in in an example script (/.../Signature-main/Pipeline/LWLR/batch_create_signature_files_DemoExample.sh)
 <br/>

 After Signature is done running the demo data, the results can be found in "*/your/extracted/location*/Signature-main/Pipeline/LWLR/results/output" and will look something like this: